Norskeaksel/Games/README.md

-Here are some some games that I've created a version of.
-Each folder contains the files for an individual game
+Each folder contains the files for an individual game.
+They can be opened with Visual Studio.